 Let’s talk about the programming languages that make up the underlying framework for all the apps that blow us away.

-Some of the factors that we’ve used include the demand of a programming language and the number of websites that are developed with these languages.
+Some of the factors that we’ve used include the demand for a programming language and the number of websites that are developed with these languages.

 This top spot goes to SQL.
 The number of job descriptions that required SQL expertise improved by 50,000.
 Just in case, you didn’t know SQL is a language that is used to manipulate and communicate with databases.
 There are a number of variants which include MySQL and Microsoft SQL.
 In 2016, Microsoft released SQL server in 2016 which has proven to be extremely popular.
 This new variant introduced a number of new features in a bid to make the language more open-source for instance, its integration with R. R is a data analysis programming language that has proven to be very popular with developers.